 Aristea Mamidaki (1930-2010) was born in Chania, the fifth child of hoteliers Grigorios and Maria Chalkiadaki.

-She married George Mamidakis in 1940 and together they had two daughters, Marilena and Ioanna.
+She married George Mamidakis and together they had two daughters, Marilena and Ioanna.
 She worked alongside her husband throughout his career and continued to work with the same passion in their businesses after his death in 1986.
 Her life granted her the joy of raising her six grandchildren.

 Dynamic but also gentle, sweet and demanding, generous and practical, she instilled the values of family, morality and dynamic creativity in her two daughters.
 Visionary and tireless businesspeople, George and Aristea Mamidakis laid the foundations for bluegr, run by their daughter Gina to this day.
 The G. & A. Mamidakis Foundation continues to honor their love for culture and philanthropy through initiatives which promote and support art, culture, education, and the local Cretan society.